Currently, there are six different Google Ads attribution models to choose from.

 If you plan on running complex campaigns that take people directly from broad organic search terms to converting, a linear model is a good choice.

-But these campaigns need to be long-winded, not short campaigns designed to target bottom-of-the-funnel traffic off the bat.
+But these need to be longer campaigns designed to target bottom-of-the-funnel traffic off the bat.

 For example, if you are selling SEO services, you’d want to start with a broad keyword.